susanmarie87/WildIndigosTake51/README.md

 # *Wild Indigos*

 Wild Indigos is a spiritual and holistic minded brand and community.
 We promote whole body health and wellness.
-Our mindful approach to healthy and connected living drives our community bond and we want this website to represent the abundance of that.
+Our mindful approach to healthy and connected living drives our community bond and we want this website to represent the beauty of that.

  ![Image](assets/wireframes/Screens.png)

 Live site hosted on Github pages [HERE](https://susanmarie87.github.io/WildIndigosTake51/index.html)

  # UX

-*	As a user I want to easily understand what it is I am looking at.

-*	As a user I want an obvious navigation link that lets me easily go to different pages in the site.

-*	As a user I want to be able to find what I am looking for easily.

-*   As a user  I want to easily be able to view the website on any size screen.

 *   As a user, I want to browse merchandise.

      The merchandise section can be found by clicking “Products” on the navigation bar.
 Upon arrival to the products page, user can use scroll feature to find the specific card for bracelets.